 Nyepi is a Balinese public holiday that is a 'day of silence' observed every New Year on the Balinese calendar.
 During Nyepi, the Balinese remain silent, fast and meditate.
 Although Nyepi is mostly a Hindu holiday, non-Hindu residents and tourists also observe the day of silence out of respect.
 Although tourists are free to do as they wish inside their hotels, no one is allowed onto the streets or beaches and the airport remains closed for the entire day.
 Of course this can affect your holiday plans significantly if you fail to prepare ahead so keep track of these future Nyepi dates when planning and booking your next Bali holiday.

 With an unlocked mobile phone, you can purchase a local sim card to use while in Bali or alternatively contact your service provider to see if international roaming is available.
+Prepaid sim cards cost very little and $20 of credit should last you a week or two.
 Free Wi-Fi is also available throughout Bali among the main tourist areas, hotels, resorts and internet cafes.

 Bali electrical plugs are the 2 pin sockets that are typically found in larger parts of Europe.
 If you are travelling from countries outside Bali or Europe, you will need a plug adaptor to use your normal electronics.
 The voltage in Bali is 230V and the frequency is 50Hz.